 - Investigate all aspects of your arrest, and the case brought up by the prosecution

 - Handle all your communications with other parties

 - Stop you from incriminating yourself and provide you with expert legal advice

 As you can see, you get many benefits from hiring a lawyer.
 Don’t end up paying for a child pornography conviction for the rest of your life.

 Talk to a Los Angeles Child Pornography Lawyer for Free

 Child pornography charges can ruin lives.
-If you’ve been accused, the best thing you can do is stay silent, don’t answer questions and get a lawyer as soon as possible.
+If you’ve been accused, the best thing you can do is stay silent, don’t answer questions, and get a lawyer as soon as possible.
 The Simmrin Law Group is on your side.
-Let our experienced defense attorneys give you a FREE consultation.
-Fill out the form to the right or call us at 310-997-4688 for your FREE consultation today.
+Let our experienced child pornography attorneys in Los Angeles give you a free consultation today.
+Contact us to learn more.